arangodb/docs/3.10/indexing-which-index.md

   Since ArangoDB 3.10, persistent indexes allow storing additional attributes in the index that can be used to cover more queries (`storedValues` index attribute).
-  These additional attributes cannot be used for lookups/filtering nor sorting, but they can be used for projections.
+  These additional attributes cannot be used for lookups/filtering or sorting, but they can be used for projections.
 The additional attributes in `storedValues` are also not checked for uniqueness in unique indexes.